dgeb/json-api/format/index.md

 Top-level URL templates allow you to specify relationships as IDs, but without requiring that clients hard-code information about how to form the URLs.

-NOTE: In case of conflict, an individual document's `links` object will take precedence over a top-level `links` object.
+NOTE: In case of conflict, an individual resource object's `links` object will take precedence over a top-level `links` object.

 ### Compound Documents